PHX2600/The-Archive/forum/Security/1051 - PHX2600 hacked.md

 Posted by **Valveritas** on Fri October 2nd, 2009 02:48:34 PM

-You said yourself &quot;the hoe has been patched&quot; - lol.
+You said yourself "the hoe has been patched" - lol.

 But yeah, I was just curious if you've come across this before.
 Interesting that you haven't.